opensearch-project/project-website/_posts/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024.markdown

 ## Unconference

-The fun of the Unconference lies in its format: anyone can propose a topic, participants vote, and the most popular topics are presented which leads to thoughtful conversations in this open idea-sharing approach.
-You can call it an organized chaos full of interesting discussions and learnings about the search world!
+The fun of the Unconference lies in its format: anyone can propose a topic, participants vote, and the most popular topics are presented, which leads to thoughtful conversations and sharing of ideas.

 Some of our favorite Unconference topics were:
 - [Michael Froh: OpenSearch is a database?](https://www.youtube.com/watch?v=HFItXRGumq8)